Third-party cookies

 • If you want them to “download a free ebook,” you should analyze; what do clients have to gain from this?
 How is this content going to make their lives easier/better?

-Hands typing keyboard animation
+hands typing keyboard animation

 Maximizing first-party data